-Ingo Philipp is on the product management team at Tricentis.
-In this role his responsibilities range from product development and product marketing to test management, test conception, test design, and test automation.
-His experiences with software testing embrace the application of agile as well as classical testing methodologies in various sectors including financial services, consumer goods, commercial services, healthcare, materials, telecommunications, and energy.
+Ingo Philipp is on the product management team at UiPath.
+His responsibilities range from product development and product marketing to test management, test conception, test design, and test automation.
+Before that, he worked as a theoretical astrophysicist in the field of high-energy particle physics and computational fluid dynamics.
+He holds a Master of Science degree.

 This may not be what testers want to hear, but Ingo Philipp is convinced we can't ever answer the question "Did we find all bugs?"
 It all comes back to the fact that testing can prove the presence of bugs, but not their absence.
 Here, Ingo explores how we find and fix bugs, as well as the notion of quality assurance.